Muosvr/learnToGit/readme.txt

-This is a file created by Jason Wu
+This is a file created by Jason Wu.
+Added a change